KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

 ---
-title: "[DRAFT] Building Self-Healing Data Pipelines for Automated Bad Data Handling and Testing"
+title: "Self-Healing Data Pipelines: Automatically Handle and Reprocess Bad Data"
 date: 2025-04-13
 excerpt: "Learn how to automate the handling, reprocessing, and testing of bad data in PySpark pipelines, ensuring robust data workflows."
 tags:
 - Data Engineering
 - Pyspark
 - Databricks
-image: /assets/graphics/2025-04-15-self-healing-bad-data/thumbnail-self-healing-bad-data.png
+image: /assets/graphics/2025-04-15-self-healing-bad-data/thumbnail-self-healing-bad-data.jpg
 pin: false
 ---
 In production environments, bad data is inevitable.
 Schema mismatches, missing values, and inconsistent formatting can cause failures in data pipelines.
 However, rather than halting the entire pipeline when these issues arise, the goal is to handle bad data effectively while ensuring the flow of valid data continues uninterrupted.
 By effectively managing bad data, pipelines continue to run smoothly, minimizing downtime and bottlenecks.